endlessplayground/endlessplayground.github.io/artikelen/index.md

     <img src="/assets/images/global/icon1.svg" alt="Icon">
     <div class="text">
       <h3>Science solve the mystery of ginger cats</h3>
-      <p>After decades of mystery, new research has shed light on a question that has long stumped scientists and cat lovers alike – what exactly makes orange cats, well … orange?
+      <p>After decades of mystery, new research has shed light on the question: what exactly makes orange cats, well... orange?
 </p>
     </div>
   </li>  <li>
     <img src="/assets/images/global/icon1.svg" alt="Icon">
     <div class="text">
       <h3>Is the universe like a computer simulation</h3>
-      <p>We have long taken it for granted that gravity is one of the basic forces of nature – one of the invisible threads that keeps the universe stitched together.
-But suppose that this is not true.</p>
+      <p>We have long taken it for granted that gravity is one of the basic forces of nature... but suppose that this is not true.</p>
     </div>
   </li>  <li>
     <img src="/assets/images/global/icon1.svg" alt="Icon">